Bradford Interchange: Bus

 National Express Coaches and Megabus run nationwide from Bradford but no longer from the interchange, they stop at a bus stop on nearby Nelson Street.
-Bharat Coaches used to run coach services to Derby, Leicester, Slough and Southall.

 Rail

-Bradford Interchange is on the Caldervale Line and is one of the two railway stations serving the city of Bradford.
+Bradford Interchange is on the Calder Valley Line and is one of the two railway stations serving the city of Bradford.
 The other station is Forster Square, a 10 minute walk away.

 Monday to Saturday during the daytime, services run every 15 minutes between the Interchange and Leeds and hourly onwards to both York and Hull (the latter introduced at the winter 2019 timetable change).
 On evenings and Sundays, there are usually three services to Leeds each hour with one extended to both York and Hull (though the latter doesn't run on Sundays).

 In the other direction, there is a train roughly every 15 minutes to Halifax, with two trains an hour continuing to Manchester Victoria (one limited stop, the other serving all stations to Todmorden, then Rochdale only), one to Preston and Blackpool North via Blackburn and one to Huddersfield (plus one that terminates at Halifax).
 Since the summer 2019 timetable update, there is now an hourly direct service to Warrington Bank Quay and Chester.

-Sundays, there are three services each hour to Halifax - these continuing to one of Manchester Victoria, Blackpool North via Preston or Huddersfield (hourly to each).
+Sundays, there are four services each hour to Halifax – these continuing to either Manchester Victoria (two, one continuing to Chester), Blackpool North via Preston or Huddersfield (hourly to each).

 Because of the geography of Bradford, the station was built as a terminus, with the lines in a 'Y'-formation, so trains must reverse out of the station to continue their journey.